-Changes in the setting can now be performed for the Wi-Fi equipped instrument.
-Click save the new settings to the instrument.
+You can now change settings for the Wi-Fi-equipped instrument.
+When you are done, click this icon to send the new settings to the instrument:

-Wi-Fi Power
+18.1.1 Wi-Fi Power

 Select either "On" or "Off" to set the default power setting for your Wi-Fi-equipped instrument.